trevanhetzel/ninja-forms-paypal-redirect/README.txt

 This small plugin takes the values of certain fields in a Ninja Form and adds them to a total that is then passed to PayPal upon form submission.
 All you need is a standard PayPal account!

+== Usage ==

+After creating a new form, simply create a new Action (from the Emails & Actions tab) and select "PayPal Redirect" as the type.
+Give it whatever name you want ("PayPal Redirection" works fine) and enter the email address of the PayPal account you want to use.

+Then, enter the IDs (comma separated) of the fields you wish to be used to calculate the total upon being sent to PayPal.
+You can get the ID of a field after expanding one on the "Build Your Form" tab.
+The very first line should say "Field ID:" just copy that number.

+As long as the value of a field is a number (i.e. 20, 20.00, 21.56), the plugin will add it to the total amount that's sent to PayPal.

 == Installation ==